Terms A-E #

 External ID (AWS) #

 An external ID is an identifier in AWS that is required for using Starburst Galaxy.
-It is used to ensure that only trusted AWS accounts are given permission to operate the SGP clusters based on their assigned role and trust policy.
+It is used to ensure that only trusted AWS accounts are given permission to operate the Starburst Galaxy clusters based on their assigned role and trust policy.
 For more information on AWS Identity and Access Management, see How to use an external ID when granting access to your AWS resources to a third party.

 Terms F-J #

-Google Cloud marketplace #
+Google Cloud Marketplace #

 Deploy in the Google Cloud Marketplace or using the Starburst Kubernetes solution on the Google Kubernetes Engine (GKE).
 GKE is a secure, production ready, managed Kubernetes service in Google Cloud managing for containerized applications.
-For more information, see Google Cloud marketplace.

 Terms K-O #

 Purchase a preconfigured set of machine images, containers, and other needed resources to run SEP on their cloud hosts under your control.
-See Marketplace deployments.

 Microsoft Azure marketplace #

 Deploy using in the Azure Marketplace or using the Starburst Kubernetes solution onto the Azure Kubernetes Services (AKS).
 AKS is a secure, production-ready, managed Kubernetes service on Azure for managing for containerized applications.
-For more information, see Microsoft Azure Marketplace.

 Terms P-T #